RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

     - DCGM metrics exporter
     - CUDA device properties
     - VRAM allocation in pods
-    - GPU utilization strategies
+    - GPU sharing strategies
 ---

-# Understanding GPU utilization strategies in Kubernetes
+# Understanding GPU sharing strategies in Kubernetes

-These notes are aimed at anyone that wants to setup Nvidia GPU utilisation strategies within k8s without having to trawl through a lot of crypic and dense Nvidia documentation.
+These notes are aimed at anyone that wants to setup Nvidia GPU sharing strategies within k8s without having to trawl through a lot of crypic and dense Nvidia documentation.
 I'm also focusing on a high level ELI5, using the knowledge I've gained so far on the subject, of:

 -   MIG (Multi-Instance GPUs)
 -   MPS (Multi-process service)